EGI-Federation/documentation/content/en/users/compute/orchestration/im/dashboard/_index.md

 - Add nodes: The Add nodes action enables to add new VMs to the users' deployment.
 It will show the list of the different types of nodes currently deployed in the infrastructure and the user must set the number of nodes of each type he wants to deploy.
+It will also show the image selected to create the VMs (if available).
+In the dropdown list the user can change the base image, in case that you want to use a new one on the new deployed nodes, or the old one has been removed and you need to select a new one to be able to deploy them.

   ![Add nodes page](dash_add_nodes.png)